lachlan-kelly/Elucidate/README.md

 1. Go to [bazaarlink.ai/free](https://bazaarlink.ai/free) and sign up (no card required).
 2. Create a key under **Keys** — it looks like `sk-bl-...`.
-3. In the app's model dropdown, leave it on **Auto (free)**.
+3. In the model dropdown on Elucidate, leave it on **Auto (free)**, unless you understand how model ID's work.
    BazaarLink's `auto:free` model ID auto-routes each request to whichever free open model is currently available (their free tier draws from the Llama, Gemma, Qwen, and DeepSeek families, plus a persistent `deepseek/deepseek-v4-flash:free` model).
 If you want to force one